goetzrobin/spartan/README.md

 DATABASE_URL="postgresql://postgres:[YOUR-PASSWORD]@db.[YOUR-SUPABASE-REFERENCE-ID].supabase.co:5432/postgres?schema=public"

 ```

 - Alternatively, you can also run a postgres instance locally and pass the URL the same way!
 - We can push the schema defined in our `schema.prisma` file to our DB running `yarn prisma db push`.
 - Finally, we create our prisma client by running `yarn prisma generate`.

 Now our DB should be all set up and ready to go!

-## Building the tRPC and analog integration

-Run `yarn nx build trpc` to create the `@spartan/trpc` integration.

-Note: This should happen automatically since the `analog-trpc` app depends on the `trpc` lib, but it does not currently.

 ## Development server

 Run `yarn nx serve analog-trpc` for a dev server.
 Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload
+if you change any of the source files.

+Nx will also automatically build `analog-trpc`'s dependencies, which are `trpc` and `trpc-client`.

+To build them manually you can run the following commands:

+- `yarn nx build trpc` to build the `@spartan/trpc` integration with Analog's nitro backend.
+- `yarn nx build trpc-client` to build the `@spartan/trpc-client` Angular integration.

 ## Understand this workspace